12 (White Denim album): Background

 Following the release of Raze Regal & White Denim Inc. in November 2023, White Denim founder James Petralli began writing on a twelfth studio album under the White Denim moniker.
-During that time, Petralli maintained a Substack newsletter (currently inactive) chronicling snippets of the writing process, distributing work in progress demos, and sharing musings on the realities of being a professional musician.
+During that time, Petralli maintained a Substack newsletter chronicling snippets of the writing process, distributing work in progress demos, and sharing musings on the realities of being a professional musician.

 His newsletter dispatches (along with posts on the White Denim Instagram) also outlined Petralli's forays into other commercial and personal projects (including a remix of a song by Dutch indie rock band Personal Trainer and co-producing Waiting Game, the 2024 record by Connecticut jam band Eggy).

 On September 4, 2024, White Denim announced 12 with the release of the single "Light On" and an accompanying music video, with the album slated for release on December 6 of the same year.
 Another single from 12, "Second Dimension," followed on October 9, with "Look Good" rounding out the pre-release singles on November 12.